unt-libraries/untl-metadata-documentation/docs/fields/primary-source.rst

 Comments
 ********

--   To describe the category of the resource, use the :doc: `Resource Type </type>` element.
+-   To describe the category of the resource, use the :doc:`Resource Type </fields/type>` element.